MileHacker Logo

 • It is common to hear "Mande?"
 (Literally "Command?") instead of "Qué?"
 (What?) when someone does not hear you.
 This has a more polite connotation.

-• Mariachi music might play loudly in some areas, especially in places like Plaza de los Mariachis or during celebrations; it is an intrinsic part of the culture.
+• Mariachi music might play loudly in certain places, especially in areas like Plaza of the (masculine Mariachis or during celebrations; it is an intrinsic part of the culture.

-• Observe local behavior, like crossing the street or queuing, to acclimatize to the flow of the city.
+• Observe local behavior, like crossing the street or queuing, to acclimatize to the rhythm of the city.

 • Always wash hands or use sanitizer before eating street food.